tuk90/sonos-domoticz/README.md

 ## Installation

-1. Clone or download this repository.
-2. Copy the `plugin.py` file to your Domoticz plugins directory (`/domoticz/plugins/`).
+1. Clone this repository into the Domoticz plugins folder using the following command: git clone https://github.com/tuk90/sonos-domoticz.git
-3. Restart your Domoticz service.
+2. Restart your Domoticz service.

 ## Configuration